Updated June 2024

 What are the implications of the 2 year visa - what is the advice?

-Personally I would air on the side of safety having double the amount is recommended, and areas such as Malaga it’s more or less your only option.
+Personally I would air on the side of safety and having double the amount is always recommended.

 Can I work with a NLV?